 Chewing is an underappreciated part of the digestion process.
 A study conducted by Horace Fletcher reported significant improvements in the overall health and performance of participants who consciously chewed their Food.
 He has recommended that every mouthful be chewed 50 times before being swallowed.
 The benefits of such a simple task are unique; it will decrease intestinal gas, ease digestion, and assist in weight loss because your blood sugar level will elevate quicker, and your sense of hunger will dissipate sooner.
 So, as you can see, our mothers were right when they said it is essential and beneficial to chew your Food!

 The digested products are sent through the small and large intestines.
-In the large intestine, water and vitamins and minerals that can be used are absorbed into the bloodstream.
+In the large intestine, water, vitamins and minerals that can be used are absorbed into the bloodstream.
 Whatever waste product is left then exists in our body through our rectum.

 Difficulties During Digestive Process

 As mentioned above, chewing is a critical part of digestion.
-However, many of us forget to effectively do this step.
-Usually, in our hurried state to get foods into our stomach, we fail to chew correctly, gulping food chunks down into our stomach.
-Carbs/Starches are best broken down in an alkaline environment, provided in our mouths.
-WheFoodod moves into the stomach, it is in a very acidic environment, which inactivates amylase, so any carbs not converted into simple sugars do not get properly processed.
+However, many of us forget to do this step effectively.
+Usually, in our hurried state, to get food into our stomach, we fail to chew correctly, gulping food chunks down into our stomach.
+Carbs/Starches are best broken down in an alkaline environment provided in our mouths.
+WheFoodod moves into the stomach.
+It is in a very acidic environment, which inactivates amylase, so any carbs not converted into simple sugars do not get properly processed.
 If carbs/starches reach the small intestine, they are fermented by mildly toxic yeasts.

 Chewing Is a Critical Part of Digestion; Chew For Better Health!

 Another issue during the digestive process is that proteins are rarely water-soluble.
-To make them soluble, enzymes break down the proteins, separating the individual amino acids one from the other because amino acids are soluble.
+To make them soluble, enzymes break down the proteins, separating the individual amino acids from the other because they are soluble.
 Enzymes that digest proteins work as mirror images of particular amino acids.
 They fit against a specific amino acid like a key fits into a lock.
 However, when proteins are heated, they are overcooked, and the protein structures are changed into physical shapes that enzymes can’t “latch” on.
-If they can’t latch on to them, they will not break the protein chains down into amino acids.
+They will not break the protein chains into amino acids if they can’t latch on to them.
 Undigested proteins are attacked by anaerobic bacteria.
 The waste products of anaerobic putrefaction are highly toxic and foul-smelling.
-When proteins are undigested, they travel through the small and large intestines instead of being released into the bloodstream.
+When undigested, proteins travel through the small and large intestines instead of being released into the bloodstream.

 The fermenting and putrefying foods also pose another threat; they begin to interfere with the functioning of the large intestine and cause constipation.
-Improperly digesteFoodod gradually coats the large intestine, making a thick lining that interferes with the intestines functioning and clogging it up.
-Those toxins slowly seep into the bloodstream when the large intestine is lined with putrefying undigested food waste.
+Improperly digestingFoodod gradually coats the large intestine, making a thick lining that interferes with the intestines’ functioning and clogs it up.
+Those toxins slowly seep into the bloodstream when the large intestine is lined with putrefying, undigested food waste.
 When these toxins move into the bloodstream, they must be cleaned out by the liver and kidneys.
-These toxins place a significant burden on the liver and kidneys, accelerating their breakdown and aging.
+These toxins significantly burden the liver and kidneys, accelerating their breakdown and aging.

-In the past 100 years, we have invented industrially processed foods, and our bodies haven’t yet adapted to digesting them.
+In the past 100 years, we have invented industrially processed foods, and our bodies haven’t yet adapted to digest them.
 A combination of busy and demanding schedules and the ease with which we can access processed foods has led to a decline in our health.
-Processed foods have a lower nutritional content, and they also cause irritation and malnutrition in our bodies because they are harder to break down and have lower nutrient content.
+Processed foods have a lower nutritional content and cause irritation and malnutrition in our bodies because they are harder to break down and have lower nutrient content.
 Our increased intake of processed and industrially farmed foods results in increased levels of Disease.
-When the level of undigesteFoodod and toxins is increased in the bloodstream, it places a burden on the liver and kidney to eliminate these toxins.
+When the level of undigesteFoodod and toxins increases in the bloodstream, it burdens the liver and kidney to eliminate them.
 This elimination burden is greater than the ability of the liver and kidney.
 This, in turn, begins to weaken these organs.
-If there is a decline in the functioning of the kidney and/or liver, it threatens the stability and purity of the blood.
+If there is a decline in the kidney and/or liver functioning, it threatens the stability and purity of the blood.